Erlikosaurus: Paleoenvironment

 The holotype of Erlikosaurus was unearthed from the Bayshin Tsav locality at the upper boundary of the Bayan Shireh Formation, in a quarry composed of gray sands with conglomerates, gravels, and gray claystones.
 Bayshi Tsav is thought to have been deposited by meandering rivers.
 The examination of the magnetostratigraphy of the formation seems to confirm that the entire Bayan Shireh lies within the Cretaceous Long Normal, which lasted only until the end of the Santonian stage.
 Moreover, calcite U–Pb measurements estimate the age of the Bayan Shireh Formation from 95.9 ± 6.0 million to 89.6 ± 4.0 million years ago, Cenomanian through Santonian ages.

 Fluvial, lacustrine and caliche-based sedimentation indicates a lesser semi-arid climate, with the presence of wet environments composed of large meanders and lakes.
 Largescale cross-stratification in many of the sandstone layers at the Bayn Shireh and Burkhant localities seems to indicate large meandering rivers, and these large water bodies may have drained the eastern part of the Gobi Desert.
 Numerous fossilized fruits have been recovered from the Bor Guvé and Khara Khutul localities.
 A vast diversity of fauna is known in the formation, compromising dinosaur and non-dinosaur genera.
-Fellow theropods include the large Achillobator, and the deinocheirid Garudimimus.
+Fellow theropods include the tyrannosauroid Khankhuuluu, the large dromaeosaurid Achillobator, and the deinocheirid Garudimimus.
 Other herbivorous dinosaurs are represented by the ankylosaurs Talarurus and Tsagantegia, small marginocephalians Amtocephale and Graciliceratops, the hadrosauroid Gobihadros, and the sauropod Erketu.
 Other fauna include semiaquatic reptiles like crocodylomorphs and nanhsiungchelyid turtles.